IntianDayor/login-dashboard-project/README.md

 * **Contact Form** — Signed-in visitors can send a message from the portfolio through the Contact Me page.
 * **Email Delivery** — Messages are delivered with SendGrid and use the visitor's submitted address as the reply-to address.
-* **Spam Mitigation** — A hidden honeypot field filters simple automated submissions without disrupting legitimate visitors.
+* **Spam Mitigation** — A hidden honeypot field and a minimum form-completion time silently filter simple automated submissions.
+Database-backed, per-IP rate limiting permits up to three submissions before temporarily blocking further messages for one hour.

 ### 🔐 User Authentication & Administration